How to Fix Your Guitar IntonationNov 04, 2020

 What is a guitar's intonation?

 The guitar's intonation is a sort of a quality – the ability of your guitar (strings, more precisely) to remain in tune under various circumstances.
-Improper tuning might be the result of old strings, a bad setup, and various other reasons which we're to discuss later on.
+Improper tuning might be the result of old strings, a bad setup, and various other reasons which we will discuss later on.

 All you need to know is this – your guitar's intonation can't be perfectly adjusted, but some compromise is not only possible, but advised and welcome.